 There are thousands of species of

 spiders in Australia, but only a few are dangerous to human health.
-Most spider bites cause mild symptoms of pain, redness or swelling and, in most cases, do not require medical treatment.
-However, some can inject a venom which has a nerve-affecting action and produces severe symptoms.
+Most spider bites cause only mild pain, redness, or swelling, but in most cases, they do not require medical treatment.
+However, some can inject a venom which has a nerve affecting action and produces severe symptoms.

 Hence, it is essential to be aware of the proper first aid measures.
-Early intervention will not only help to minimise venom effects; it will also help to optimise the outcome until medical help arrives.
+Early intervention will not only help to minimize venom effects; it will also help to optimize the outcome until medical help arrives.
 Also, learning the difference between a high-risk and low-risk spider bite can help you make decisions when the pressure is on.

 Common Spider Bite Symptoms

-Symptoms from a spider bite may differ depending on the species of spider, the amount of venom released and the victim's reaction.
-Some bites are more serious and result in a higher level of discomfort that requires immediate medical attention; others are mild.
+Symptoms from a spider bite may be different depending on the species of spider, the amount of venom released and the victim's reaction.
+Some bites are more serious, and result in a higher level of discomfort that requires immediate medical attention, others are mild.

 If the symptoms get worse over time, consult a doctor immediately.
-Most importantly, the person should immediately be treated as a
+Additionally, treat the situation as a

-medical emergency if they exhibit any indication of breathing problems or a severe allergic reaction.
+medical emergency if the person develops difficulty breathing or signs of a severe allergic reaction.

 Funnel-web spiders are one of Australia's most dangerous spiders.
 Typically, they are large, black, and glossy in appearance.
 Furthermore, they are quite widespread in eastern Australia, under logs, in gardens and around rockeries.